Steven B. Frank

 --Quill & Scroll

 When I was growing up, I always looked forward to the holidays.
-What kid doesn’t look forward to the holidays?
 I couldn’t wait to open presents and see if, maybe this year, my family would finally get me something different.

 The gifts you get say a lot about how people see you.
-My brother Michael, a big reader, would unwrap The Complete Novels of Charles Dickens or The Norton Anthology of English Literature or Balzac: A 6-Volume Set.
+My brother Michael, a big reader, would unwrap The Complete Novels of Charles Dickens or Balzac: A 6-Volume Set.
 All that reading paid off.
 Mike grew up to be just what the family expected: a writer.

 Dan, the middle child, loved science and electronics.
 He would unwrap a Home Chemistry Set, an Erector Set, or a Heathkit, Jr. Deluxe Electronic Workshop.
 His gifts would take over the floor of the bedroom we shared.
 Sometimes he’d let me into the mad science he was performing—by telling me to run downstairs and get him a screwdriver.
 All that tinkering paid off.
 Dan grew up to be just what the family hoped for: a doctor.